 There are two kinds of medical attention based on the urgency of treatment required, emergency and non-emergency medical treatment.
-For the former, ambulances and sometimes helicopters, may be used to transport patients in need of urgent medical attention to a trauma-unit or hospital.
-Here, time is of the essence, and medical ambulances used are fully equipped to handle a wide range of emergency cases and is commonly escorted by trained paramedics.
+For the former, ambulances and sometimes helicopters, may be used to transport patients in need of urgent medical attention to a trauma unit or hospital.
+Here, time is of the essence, and medical ambulances used are fully equipped to handle a wide range of emergency cases and are commonly escorted by trained paramedics.

 It’s essential to understand the difference between an emergency and non-emergency medical transport service, as this can help you understand scenarios where either of them may or may not be helpful.